-When thinking of the Spanish Region of Andalusia the first places that come to mind are probably Seville, Granada or its sun-kissed coastline with Marbella or Tarifa as main hotspots.
+When thinking of the Spanish Region of Andalusia the first places that come to mind are probably Seville, Granada or its sun-kissed coastline Malaga, Marbella, or Tarifa as the main hotspots.
 But Ronda (Spain) is a true hidden gem of Andalusia and should definitely be added to your itinerary.

 Ronda (Spain) is a historic hilltop city located in the Spanish province of Málaga.
 It is built across the deep El Tajo gorge.
 The town is split in half over the ravine and connected by the famous Puente Nuevo bridge – the landmark of Ronda.